C. Robeller, N. von Haaren

-The article describes a new construction system for shell structures made from door- and window cut-offs resulting from cross laminated timber (CLT) production lines.
+[Tsuboi Award for the best Journal Paper of the IASS in 2020] The article describes a new construction system for shell structures made from door- and window cut-offs resulting from cross laminated timber (CLT) production lines.
 For the first time, form-fitting fasteners made of beech laminated veneer lumber are used in a shell made of engineered wood plates, enabling a particularly simple, fast and precise construction.
 The efficient planning and production of a multitude of differently shaped elements is made possible by a CAD plug-in developed by the authors.
 The article presents the general application possibilities and limitations of the system, as well as the case study of a shell demonstrator with a span of 12 meters, built from 229 hexagonal plates.
 A detailed structural analysis is presented for the demonstrator, including an experimental load test to confirm the FEM results.

 C. Robeller, V. Viezens